 - Choose your preferred game dictionary from the provided pull-down list.
 If your game isn’t listed or you’re not sure, Scrabble Dictionaries is a safe bet.

 - Type your letters into the search bar on this page.
-Include up to 3 wildcards (? or space), which are like the blank tiles you get in games like Scrabble® and Words With Friends®.
+You can include up to 3 wildcards (? or space).
+These are like the blank tiles you get in some word games.

 - Click or tap on the search button.
 (It’s a magnifying glass.)

-- Watch as computer magic ensues in the background and our dictionary does its dance.
+- Watch as our word unscrambler does its magic computer dance.

-- The WordFinder unscramble tool delivers a list of every unscrambled word you could possibly play based on the letters you provide.
+- Browse the list of every unscrambled word you could possibly play from the letters you provide.

-If you want to be extra fancy about it (and we encourage you to do so), take advantage of the advanced search functions too.
+If you want to be extra fancy about it (and we encourage you to do so), take advantage of the advanced search functions in our word unscrambler too.
 Designate if you want to find words that start with, contain or end in certain letters.
 You can also say if you only want to see words that have a specific word length.

-The WordFinder unscrambler is built to be a word gamer’s go-to tool for unscrambling letters in any game.
-Words With Friends®, Scrabble GO®, Jumble, Boggle® - if you need to make words from some mixed-up letters, we’ve got you covered.
+Our word unscrambler is built to be a word gamer’s go-to tool for unscrambling letters in any game.
+If you need to make words from letters, we’ve got you covered.
 Give us anagrams.
 We’ll give you answers.
 It’s what we do.
 Those scrambled words won’t know what hit them.

 Why You Need a Word Finder

 You might need to unscramble letters to make words for all sorts of reasons.
-The most likely reason why you’ve ended up here is that you’re looking for a Scrabble® word finder to unearth high-scoring words.
+The most likely reason why you’ve ended up here is that you’re looking for a word finder to unearth high-scoring words.
 Crush the competition!
-Or you want to beat your friends in Words With Friends®.
-You can make words yourself, but a word finder does the heavy lifting for you.
+You can make words yourself, but the best word unscrambler can do the heavy lifting for you.

 Find Valid Words Only

 Do you know what can be really frustrating?
 You come up with an awesome word to play, only to be told that it’s not a valid play.
 You swear that it’s a real word, so you whip out your dictionary… and sure enough, it’s not in there.
 Avoid that frustration from the start, because when you use our word finder tool to unscramble words, we’ll only show you valid words to play.

 Solve Puzzles Quickly

-Games like Scrabble GO®, Words With Friends® and Word Chums® seem like obvious enough places where a word unscrambler can come in handy.
-You’ll also love using it when solving crossword puzzles, playing Wheel of Fortune, or trying to get unstuck in other word puzzles too.
-Save your time and let us do the heavy lifting for you.
+Anagram and word jumble games seem like obvious enough places where a word unscrambler can come in handy.
+You’ll also love using it when solving crossword puzzles or trying to get unstuck in other word puzzles too.
+Save yourself time and let us rearrange letters and unjumble words for you.

 Win Word Games and Tournaments